lukogex/tech-radar-hugo/README.md

+# Hugo Module

+TODO

 # Tech radar
-You can play with a version of the radar deployed on netlify [here](https://tech-radar-hugo.netlify.app/)

-## What ?
+## About

 The Radar is a document that sets out the changes that are currently interesting regarding software development.
-It is published by a company called Thoughtworks.
 You can find more information about it [here](https://www.thoughtworks.com/radar/faq).

-## Why ?

-I have developed this radar because in many organizations we want to document the usage of technologies in an easy way.
-People who wants to document something just need to push a new md file in the repository.

 ![tech-radar](static/images/preview.png)

 ![tech-radar](/static/images/preview-rings.png)

-## How to use it ?
+### Source Code

+The javascript source code of the radar has been copied from [here](https://github.com/agilepartner/tech-radar-js)

+## Usage

-The tech radar is built based on the elements specified in the content folder :
+The tech radar is built based on the elements specified in the content folder.

-To add new content to the radar :
+To add new content to the radar:
 * **Create a new md file** under the desired category folder in the `content` folder
     * languages-frameworks
     * platforms